-For additional definitions, See Glossary link on page 171.
+For additional definitions, See page 165, Glossary

 Weight Labels

 Vehicle weight labels are affixed to your RV to help you make an informed decision before your purchase.
 DO NOT REMOVE THESE LABELS.
 If the labels are missing, contact your dealer or Grand Design RV Customer Service for replacements.